jbeuckm/ArView-Example-App/README.md

 1. Change Google Places API key

    Head over to [Google's API Console](https://code.google.com/apis/console/) and create a new App.
-Enable the Places API and copy your new API key
+Enable the Places API and copy your new API key.

    In alloy.js, enter your API key for the global variable `Alloy.Globals.googleApiKey`